thiagomarzagao/thiagomarzagao.github.io/_posts/2019-06-08-property-valuation.md

 In other words, regulation substitutes for actual knowledge.

 (Let this be a lesson to the perpetually outraged online mobs demanding that algorithms be regulated.
-They think they'll get Andrew Ng to write the regulations, but Andrew Ng has better things to do.
+They think they'll get Andrew Ng to write the regulations.
 In the real world regulations are produced by a mix of bureaucrats with no skin in the game and politicians with too much skin in the game.)

 **"well, criticizing is easy! why don't you do something about it instead?"**